Travel Security Tips: Cyber Security While Traveling

 Think about how much personal information might be in your email account?
 Do you get financial statements or bills through email?
 Do any of the emails possibly contain your address or date of birth?
 How much damage could somebody do with the information in your email inbox?

-Consider creating a new email address and giving it out to your friends and family before your trip.
-That way, if the new email address gets hacked while you are traveling, you won’t be in danger of having any of your other accounts or personal information compromised.
+You should definitely consider creating a new email address and giving it out to your friends and family before your trip.
+That way, if your new email address gets hacked while you are traveling, you won’t be in danger of having any of your other accounts or personal information compromised.

 Tip#10 – Get an RFID Wallet

 RFID stands for Radio Frequency Identification.
-It can be used in many things, but for travelers the important things for us to be aware of are credit/debit cards and passports.
+It can be used in many things, but when it comes to cyber security while traveling, the important things for us to be aware of are credit/debit cards and passports.
 If your credit or debit card is RFID enabled, you can simply hold it close to payment devices to pay for something (instead of swiping or inserting it).
 Similarly, passports that are RFID enabled allow for easy scanning of the passport in order to get the information on the identification page.

 Note that not all credit/debit cards and passports are RFID enabled.
 There are a couple of ways to tell whether or not your credit or debit cards are RFID enabled.
 They will either have four curved lines that look like the Wifi symbol (seen in the picture above), or somewhere on the card it will have “PayPass”, “payWave” or “blink”.
 RFID enabled passports will have a square with a line through the middle and a circle in the center seen here.